Students who enjoy helping those in need will value this hands-on introduction to service organization in the Knox County community.

 From the program's inception, the goals of the Pre-Orientation Service program have remained the same: to allow first-year students to meet like minded friends, to get to know the campus and the Knox County community, to learn about community service opportunities available in the area, and, most importantly, to engage in thoughtful dialogue and reflection about participating in service.

 "The entire experience, from the group of people I was with to the service projects, was just the most fantastic beginning to Kenyon possible."

-- Remarks from previous Pre-Orientation Service Program participants
+- Remark from previous Pre-Orientation Service Program participant

 Scholarships: Available for financial aid recipients